Jordan Peele, meet M. Night Shyamalan.

 Oscar-winner Daniel Kaluuya stars as O.J.
 Haywood, son of a Hollywood-approved horse farmer at Haywood Ranch.
 His pappy (Keith David, in a micro-cameo that screams for more screen time) supplied horses for various TV and movie projects over the years.
 Now, the son is trying to follow his lead at the horse farm, aided by his headstrong sister, Emerald Haywood, or Em (Keke Palmer, in a grating performance).

 A curious cloud collection above their ranch interrupts that quest.

 There’s something peculiar in the sky formations, and it forces the Haywoods to consider its connection to both a family tragedy and their immediate survival.

 That’s all audiences need to know going into “Nope” beyond the obvious.
 It’s a UFO thriller, full stop.
-Peele proved his horror instincts were first rate with “Get Out” and “Us,” so shifting to science fiction felt like a lateral move, talent wise.
+Peele proved he could expertly arrange a film’s horror elements with “Get Out” and “Us,” so shifting to science fiction felt like a lateral move, talent wise.

 Something sizable got lost in the shift.

 Let’s start with the Haywoods.
 Kaluuya earned an Oscar for his work in “Judas and the Black Messiah,” and his intensity is a welcome asset for any film.
 Or should we say “most” movies?

 He’s a dullard here, moping around his farm and barely connecting with sister Em, who overacts as if to compensate for her brother’s charisma vacuum.

 You’re rooting for their survival, of course, but barely by genre standards.

 The story itself offers a slow-burn template without the details that keep us engaged.
 The father-son dynamic hinted at in the opening never blooms, nor is there much dramatic tension tied to their horse business.